Javier Mascherano: International career

 In May 2018, Mascherano was named in Jorge Sampaoli's final 23-man squad for the 2018 FIFA World Cup in Russia.
 He earned his 143rd cap in a 4–0 friendly win against Haiti on 29 May 2018, equaling Javier Zanetti's record for the most appearances for Argentina.
 His 144th cap came in Argentina's opening match at the World Cup, a 1–1 draw against Iceland on 16 June 2018, thus becoming the sole most capped player in the country's history.

 On 30 June 2018, following Argentina's elimination from the World Cup after a 4–3 loss against France in the Round of 16, Mascherano announced his retirement from international football, having obtained 147 caps and scored 3 goals for his country.

 Coaching career

+Argentina

 In December 2021, Mascherano was named manager of the Argentina under-20 team, taking over the side in early January.
-He led the national team at the 2024 Summer Olympics, where Argentina was eliminated in the quarterfinals.
+He led the under-23 team at the 2024 Summer Olympics, where Argentina was eliminated in the quarterfinals.

+Inter Miami

-On 26 November 2024, Major League Soccer side Inter Miami appointed Mascherano as their new head coach.
+On 26 November 2024, Major League Soccer side Inter Miami appointed Mascherano as their new head coach, on a contract lasting until the end of 2027.
+He reunited with his former Barcelona and Argentina teammate Lionel Messi.
+Mascherano faced accusations that he was only hired due to connections to Messi and fellow Camp Nou veterans Jordi Alba, Luis Suárez and Sergio Busquets; he responded: "People in the world can have their opinion … but I am convinced that I am capable of coaching the team".

+On Mascherano's debut on 19 February 2025, the club won 1–0 away to Sporting Kansas City in the CONCACAF Champions Cup first round with a goal by Messi; Mascherano criticised the "inhumane" decision to play the game in temperatures below -20 degrees Celsius in the midwestern city.
+Three days later, the league campaign began with a 2–2 home draw against New York City FC.
+Having qualified for the 2025 MLS Cup playoffs, his team won the Eastern Conference with a 5–1 victory over NYCFC on 29 November, following it a week later with a 3–1 win against Vancouver Whitecaps in MLS Cup 2025.
+After winning the trophy, he reflected that there had been a lot of pressure on him due to what he conceded were poor results during his previous roles with the Argentine youth teams.

+On 14 April 2026, Mascherano resigned as Inter Miami's head coach due to personal reasons.